 As you fly over Vanuatu’s 80 islands, courtesy of a virtual reality headset, shards of light beam up from each language locality, guiding you where to go.
 As you approach each one, the hubbub of voices subside and is replaced by people speaking the specific local language, with information provided on how many people are still speaking it.
 For some it is thousands, for others there are less than a 100 speakers.
 Looking out across Vanuatu, the islands appear as a forest of light beams reminding you of what we are in danger of losing.

-“This could become the way people search and engage with language catalogues in the future,” says Dr Nick Thieberger, a linguist and Australian Research Council (ARC) Future Fellow at the University of Melbourne’s School of Languages and Linguistics.
+“This could become the way people search and engage with language catalogues in the future,” says linguist Dr Nick Thieberger.

 “At some point in the future rather than just watching a video file or listening to an audio file, you may be able to enter into the virtual world of that language.”

-The VR display is the brainchild of Dr Thieberger and Dr Rachel Hendery, Senior lecturer in Digital Humanities at Western Sydney University, and was developed through the ARC’s Centre of Excellence for the Dynamics of Language.
-The VR was made by new media artist and creative developer Andrew Burrell, and uses audio and other information stored in the Pacific And Regional Archive for Digital Sources in Endangered Cultures (PARADISEC).
+The VR display is the brainchild of Dr Thieberger, an Australian Research Council (ARC) Future Fellow at the University of Melbourne’s School of Languages and Linguistics, and Dr Rachel Hendery, Senior lecturer in Digital Humanities at Western Sydney University.
+Developed through the ARC’s Centre of Excellence for the Dynamics of Language, the VR was made by new media artist and creative developer Andrew Burrell, and uses audio and other information stored in the Pacific And Regional Archive for Digital Sources in Endangered Cultures (PARADISEC).

 PARADISEC is a collaboration between the Australian National University, the University of Melbourne and the University of Sydney and was set up to collect, digitise and catalogue precious audio-visual recordings from the Asia/Pacific where hundreds of languages are endangered.
 More than 2,000 languages are spoken across Australia, the South Pacific Islands and South East Asia, but by 2100 the number of languages spoken in the region is forecast to shrink to just a few hundred.